-Name Description VlanId Specifies the VLAN ID.

 Name Description

+VlanId Specifies the VLAN ID.

 Address Specifies a unicast MAC address for which the VLAN has forwarding or filtering information.

 Status Specifies the status of the VLAN.
 The values are:

 • other

 • invalid

 • learned

 • self

 • mgmt

 Port Specifies either a value of zero (0) or the port number of the port on which a frame having the specified MAC address was seen.
 A value of 0 indicates a self-assigned MAC address.

 SmltRemote Specifies if the VLAN is a SMLT remote.

+ВМас Shows the backbone MAC address if the entry is learned from a Shortest Path Bridging MAC (SPBM) network.